Zylophone/SPD-2.3-Onboarding/README.md

 ## Prerequisites:

-SPD 2.1 and SPD 2.2
+SPD 2.2

 ## Learning Objectives

 Students by the end of the course will be able to ...

-1. Define a variety of financial terms including compound interest, inflation, time value of money
-1. Model and incentives for insurnace companies, credit card companies, investment brokers
+1. Become aware of the various financial tools and concepts to gain understanding and control of your finances
+1. Set ambitious personal financial goals and strategize how to reach them
+1. Spend money to make more money in the future as informed by investments, intertest, inflation, time value of money, credit cards, insurance
 1. Utilize various science-based strategies to improve diet, exercise, sleep and relaxation
 1. Understand how the engineering hiring process works and the various systems/incentives that a hiring manager uses to make decisions
 1. Easily familiarize themselves with professional tools used at large software companies such as JIRA, Travis CI, Pivotal Tracker, and loggers